shreyasnisal/SpeechProgrammer/readme.md

 ## Running the app

-The app requires to installation at all.
+The app requires no installation at all.
 Once you clone/download the project, just open index.html in your web browser, and start using the app!

 ## Contributing